Chalarangelo/30-seconds-of-code/snippets/objectDestructure.md

 ---
 title: objectDestructure
-tags: javascript,object,beginner
+tags: javascript,object,intermediate
 ---

 Easily unpack an object into variables using **destructuring assignment syntax**.
 Using this syntax, we can:

-- Extract data from objects and assign it to variables, using less code.
+- Extract data from an object and assign it to variables, using less code.
 - Increase readability of our code.

 ```js